Reversing the Impact of a Missing Hormone

 During pregnancy, the mother's thyroid gland makes up for the problems with the fetus' thyroid gland by making enough thyroid hormone for normal development.
 But, after birth, low levels of thyroid hormone cause slow growth, especially in the brain.
 If undetected and untreated, CH causes intellectual disability that can not be reversed.

-The successes surrounding PKU research offered hope that CH could also be detected in newborns, which could allow treatment to prevent its ill effects.
-Using the blood spots on filter paper system that Dr. Guthrie developed in the early 1960s for PKU, NICHD-supported researchers developed a new screening technique that could reliably measure thyroid hormone and thyroid-stimulating hormone, the two main hormone markers of CH.
-This reliable and inexpensive test allowed for mass screening.
+The successes surrounding PKU research in the early 1960s offered hope that CH also could be detected in newborns and thereby allow for treatment to prevent its effects.
+Dr. Robert Guthrie had developed a simple, inexpensive test for PKU that used a drop of blood on filter paper, allowing mass screening, early detection, and early treatment.
+Building on this testing method , NICHD-supported researchers created a new screening technique that could reliably measure thyroid hormone and thyroid-stimulating hormone, the two main markers of CH.
+This reliable and inexpensive test allowed for mass screening of newborns.

-Early studies on the effectiveness of the screening test, supported by the Institute, showed that children born with CH detected at birth using the new screening test, and who received appropriate levels of thyroid hormone, had the same intellectual capabilities as their siblings who did not have the condition.
+Institute-supported studies on the screening test’s effectiveness showed that children with CH detected by the test and who received appropriate levels of thyroid hormone, had the same intellectual capabilities as their siblings who did not have the condition.

-As a result of NICHD research, every state screens all newborns for CH so it is detected immediately and treatment begins right away to prevent the disabilities previously associated with CH.
-These individuals continue to receive the simple, yet effective treatment every day of their lives, eliminating any damage from the condition.
+As a result of NICHD research, every state screens newborns for CH to detect it and begin treatment immediately, preventing the disabilities previously associated with the condition.